 - Transition from tied work permits to open work permits

-- Permanent resident immigration status upon arrival for migrant workers.
+- Permanent resident immigration status upon arrival for migrant workers, without exclusions.

 Many migrant workers come to Canada under a work permit which only authorizes them to work for the employer listed on the document.
 Working for anyone else is considered illegal and puts the worker at risk of deportation.
 As a result, migrant workers are not free to change jobs without risk to their livelihood, which often their families depend on.